Does Your Workplace Have An Exposure Control Plan?

 The basic components of an ECP are:

-Record-Keeping – Includes but is not limited to training records, medical records, OSHA recordkeeping, Sharps injury log, and Hepatitis B Vaccine Declination.
+Record-Keeping: This includes training records, medical records, OSHA recordkeeping, a sharps injury log, and Hepatitis B Vaccine declination forms.

-Do You Have Medical Waste?
+Do You Handle Medical Waste?